Approximate Gaussian Mapping for Generative Image Steganography: Introduction

-The remainder of this paper is organized as follows. \cref{sec:related_work} reviews pertinent prior research. \cref{sec:proposed_method} elaborates on our framework, including the noise mapping, data hiding and extraction processes, and the adaptive optimization strategy. \cref{sec:experiments} details the experimental configuration, evaluation metrics, and presents a comprehensive analysis of the empirical results.
-Finally, \cref{sec:conclusion} summarizes our findings and outlines future research directions.
+The remainder of this paper is organized as follows. \cref{sec:related_work} reviews pertinent research on steganography. \cref{sec:preliminaries} introduces the theoretical basis of diffusion models, including their ODE formulation and advanced numerical solvers. \cref{sec:proposed_method} presents the proposed framework in detail, covering the noise mapping, data embedding and extraction procedures, as well as the two-stage parameters optimization strategy. \cref{sec:experiments} describes the experimental setup, evaluation metrics, and provides a comprehensive analysis of the empirical results.
+Finally, \cref{sec:conclusion} concludes the paper with a summary of key findings and a discussion of potential future research directions.